The making of

 The photos were edited on an EIZO FlexScan F56 17" CRT monitor.
 This monitor is replaced by an EIZO FlexScan SX2462W in January 2011.
 It is a 24" wide colour gamut 10-bit LCD display, which offers optimal performance for digital photography and graphics applications.

 Both displays were profiled and calibrated with an Eye One Display 2 display colour calibrator from GretagMacbeth (now X-Rite).
 From March 2012 the LCD display is profiled and calibrated with a Spyder4Pro display colour calibrator from Datacolor.
+The Spyder4Pro display colour calibrator is replaced by the Spyder5PRO since July 2016.

 A calibrated display is critical for any photographer and creative imaging professional who needs accurate and predictable images.
 It is imperative that the display is correctly reproducing shades and colours while processing digital photographs.